- September 15, 2017

 Manufacturers have an obligation to provide a safe product to consumers.
 Whether they fall short of that responsibility because of fraud or negligence, they still owe the consumer compensation if their product fails to live up to reasonable standards.
 It’s not a requirement that someone filing a claim know whether a vehicle’s problems are due to carelessness or to willful deceit.
 It’s most important that the consumer is repaid or given a replacement for their purchase, and that’s what California’s Lemon Law offers car buyers.

-Regardless of whether you suspect negligence or fraud, the most important thing to do when you are faced with a potential Lemon Law case is to work with a lawyer who is experienced in handling these types of cases.
+Regardless of whether you suspect negligence or fraud, the most important thing to do when you are faced with a potential Lemon Law case is to work with a lawyer who is experienced in handling these types of cases, ideally one with strong Lemon Law firm expertise.
 The attorneys at Neale & Fhima have years of experience working on cases dealing with California’s Lemon Law.
 If you have questions or think you may have a claim, reach out to us today.